Weapons Crimes Criminal Defense Attorney to Fight your Fort Lauderdale Charge

 - Falsely reporting that a bombing will occur, or that a weapon of mass destruction will be used, is a serious felony crime in Florida and could result in 15 years in prison.

 - Florida law prohibits a person who trespasses on school property from possessing a firearm and discharging or shooting it.
 It is a felony to have a weapon on school property - including any elementary or secondary school building/facility, any school, college, or professional athletic event not related to firearms, or any college or university facility.

 - In Florida, it’s illegal for someone under a restraining order - involving domestic violence, stalking or cyberstalking - to possess a firearm or ammunition.

 - The crime of Possession of a Firearm by a Convicted Felon occurs when a convicted felon found to have committed a crime knowingly carries, controls, possesses or owns a firearm

-CONSEQUENCES OF WEAPONS CRIMES IN FORT LAUDERDALE
+CONSEQUENCES OF CRIMES INVOLVING WEAPONS IN FORT LAUDERDALE